 McKay and Harrison nevertheless still managed to assemble enough Newcastle University players to compete in the ABUHC University Handball Championships in London on 2-3 February 2013.
 Following their achievements in the 2012 competition they were one of 16 seeded teams in the expanded 40-team men's tournament.
-After coming third in their initial final stage.
+After coming third in their initial group stage matches against Leeds University, Dundee, Bangor II and Loughborough I, they then played Kent, Liverpool John Moores University and Lincoln II in the second group phase.
+They finished an improved joint 7th place overall after getting knocked out at the quarterfinal stage.
 However, having by then integrated with the Vikings they chose not to re-register the University's club for the following academic year.